N.NOTE · field log

 3. Upload all 10 photos (items 16–20).
 Photos drive clicks.
 More photos mean more information, more buyer confidence, and more sales.

-If you want to know exactly how your listing stacks up across all of these factors, drop it into ListingLab's free listing scorer.
+If you want to know exactly how your listing stacks up across all of these factors, drop it into ListingLab's free listing auditor.
 It analyses your title, tags, description, and more — then gives you a prioritised list of what to fix first.
 Think of it as this checklist on autopilot.